deyvidm18/gke-service-mesh/README.md

 The included Gatekeeper constraint enforces the following labels on new namespaces:

-* `istio.io/rev`: Associates the namespace with a specific revision of Anthos Service Mesh (ASM).
 * `istio-injection`: Enables automatic sidecar injection for services in the namespace.

 This ensures that new namespaces are automatically integrated into the Istio service mesh, simplifying management and maintaining consistency.